Saripkin scheduled to appear in court Thursday - The Panolian

 The Panolian learned late Wednesday afternoon that Saripkin, who has been charged with a sundry of child fondling, rape, and unlawful sexual gratification crimes for more than 30 years in Tennessee and Mississippi, is on the court docket.

-There are no pre-trial hearings scheduled for Saripkin and his case has not yet been presented to a Grand Jury, leaving observers to speculate that the self-admitted pedophile has reached an arrangement with the District Attorney’s Office and a plea deal will be presented to the court Thursday.

-Because the information was learned after business hours, The Panolian was unable to get confirmation from the District Attorney’s Office.
 Sheriff Shane Phelps would not comment about the case, saying only that Saripkin remains in the county’s custody, and would be there until there are further developments.
+It is officially a bond revocation hearing.

 Saripkin, 61, was charged with 10 counts of child molestation in 2011 in a case involving two teen boys who lived in his Sardis home.
 Part of his sentence from those proceedings resulted in a long probation period, of which he still has 14 years.

-If Saripkin, who has faced charges in multiple cities using several different aliases, has indeed reached a plea deal with prosecutors to avoid a trial, it is believed a prison term will be at least 14 years to cover the time revoked by his latest alleged crimes.
+If Saripkin, who has faced charges in multiple cities using several different aliases, does seek a plea deal with prosecutors to avoid a trial, it is believed a prison term will be at least 14 years to cover the time revoked by his latest alleged crimes.

 The current investigation, originated by the local Sheriff’s Office, also involves at least two young boys.
 Details of those charges have not been made public.
 Tony Farese of Ashland is listed as his attorney of record at the county jail.